Perfect Draft Series: Drafting 11th in a 12 Team PPR League

 There aren’t any players in particular that I avoid going into drafts.
 At some point, every player becomes a value.
 Admittedly, it takes a huge drop for some.

-Note: Unless otherwise stated, the players considered in each round below were among the top-5 recommended picks by the Draft Analyzer, another great feature.
+Note: Unless otherwise stated, the players considered in each round below were among the top-5 recommended picks by the Draft Hero, another great feature.

 Round 1, Pick 11 - WR Allen Robinson